Technology News

-March 14, 2026 — A wave of mobile applications designed specifically to foster platonic friendships is seeing significant user growth.
+March 14, 2026 — A wave of mobile applications designed specifically to support platonic friendships is seeing significant user growth.
 This trend responds to a documented rise in social isolation, a concern highlighted by the U.S. Surgeon General in a 2023 advisory labeling loneliness a public health crisis.
 Data from analytics firm Appfigures indicates these niche platforms are collectively generating millions in consumer spending.

 The Market for Meaningful Friendships